-The second video covers how to add and change colors and gives you a few tips on how to keep your yarn from twisting while you work alternating colors.
+Learn to change colors and do so in a way that keeps your yarn from twisting while you work alternating colors.

-I used this stitch in the Keep SHINE-ing Beanie & Fair Isle Slouchy beanie patterns.
+I used this stitch in the Meow Beanie, Shine Beanie & Fair Isle Slouchy beanie patterns.

 I would love to see all your creations using this stitch.
 Head over Instagram or Facebook and post some pics!

 Subscribe to my YouTube Channel by Clicking the image below, or click here.